 When someone becomes ill, with a serious progressive illness, you will find yourself providing support and practical care.
 You may be the husband, the wife, the daughter or friend and you probably will not call yourself a carer but will become the most important person to the patient and to their care.

 It is easy to get lost in all the demands that are made on you.
 We recognise that you, as the carer, are very important.
 Without you who would there be to look after the person you love and that will often be for 24/7?

 Changes in your circumstances may cause all sorts of practical issues that you have not faced before.
 Other carers who have been there can be a valuable resource.
 St Richard’s can provide expert advice.
 We have a CAB advisor, social workers, counsellors, clinical nurse specialists and other professionals who can help and who are invited to the Carers Group.

-If you would like further information or would like to be invited to the Group please contact the Family Support Team on 01905 763963.
+If you would like further information or would like to be invited to the group please contact the Gateway Team on 01905 763963.

 (NB This film was made before the COVID-19 pandemic of 2020 and therefore some of the services described may not be available at this time.
 The individual team’s involved in a patient’s care or loved one’s support will be given details of current services.)